tbensky/iCanText/README.md

 > 💡 Full access is optional. iCanText does **not** collect or track your keystrokes or personal data.

+To take a quick tour, run the app from the main screen on your phone.
+Tap into the text-box and bring up the (usual)keyboard.
+Then tap on the globe 🌐 in the lower left corner to bring up the iCanText keyboard.
+Try typing with _it_ now.
+Swipe up for numbers and down for punctuation.
+Is it better?

 ## How iCanText can help you text

-Run the app from your phone's main screen to try it and configure iCanText the way you wish.
-Helpers:
+After selecting the iCanText keyboard using the globe 🌐 in the lower left of your normal keyboard, iCanText can help you text in this way:

- - Keys are **larger**
+ - The keys are **larger**
- - From the main QWERTY keyboard, swipe down for symbols
- - Swipe up for numbers
+ - From the main QWERTY keyboard, swipe down for symbols and up for numbers
- - On the symbols, note the shortcuts on the bottom row.
-They'll handle ending a sentence and the `'ll`, `'s`, `'r`, `'t`, `'m`, and `'ve` for you
+ - On the symbols keyboard, note the shortcuts on the bottom row.
+They'll handle texting those painful contractions on the English language, `'ll`, `'s`, `'r`, `'t`, `'m`, and `'ve` for you
- - Swipe right for a space, swipe right again for a `. ` (a period + space to end a sentence)
+ - Swipe right for a space and swipe right again for a period + space to end a sentence
  - Swipe left for a backspace
  - Double swipe down to toggle UPPER/lower case

+ With iCanText, you can finally say to yourself "I can text!"

 ## ❓ Frequently Asked Questions